ministryofjustice/hmpps-approved-premises-tools/README.md

 ## Users Credentials

 The same credentials used to login to the dev instance of the CAS UIs should be used.
-These are managed in the [CAS 1Password Vault](https://dsdmoj.atlassian.net/wiki/spaces/AP/pages/5442470559/CAS+User+Authentication+Authorisation+and+Setup)
+For more information, see the [Dev & Test Users documentation](https://dsdmoj.atlassian.net/wiki/spaces/AP/pages/5624791477/Dev+Test+Users)

 A [sync-secrets.sh](bin/sync-secrets.sh) script is provided to sync secrets from the secrets mastered in k8s secrets to the CAS 1Password Vault and Github Secrets (for build pipelines)